christianwgd/django_hockeydata_api/README.md

 ## Documentation

-The Templatetags can receive almost all hockeydata widget options, just write them down in python syntax (e.g. true --> True) At the moment there is one special option for the game slider widget to get the gameLink parameter from a callback function.
+The Templatetags can receive almost all hockeydata widget options, just write them down in python syntax (e.g. true --> True).
+At the moment there is one special option for the game slider widget to get the gameLink parameter from a callback function.
 This is useful if you want a gameslider for multiple divisions (e.g. for all divsions of an association):

 ```html